 St Thomas Vs. St John: Beaches

 Leinster Bay and Haulover Bay are other great beaches you can check out in Saint John.
-Both are sparsely populated and offer the opportunity to find wonderful sea life.
-If you’re specifically looking for sea turtles, Maho beach, Honeymoon beach, and Francis Bay are great choices.
-Scott Beach is another excellent option to spot these sea creatures, but it’s closed to visitors and can only be reached by signing up for an adventure snorkeling tour.
+Both are sparsely populated and offer the opportunity to find sea life.
+If you’re specifically looking for turtles, Maho beach, Honeymoon beach, and Francis Bay are great choices to explore.
+You can also spot them at Scott Beach, but it’s closed to visitors and can only be reached by signing up for a snorkeling tour.

-We’d recommend visiting Maho beach as that’s where we saw numerous green turtles.
-That’s where we got this picture down below:
+We recommend visiting Maho Bay Beach as that’s where we saw numerous green turtles like the one down below:

-St. Thomas also has a handful of gorgeous beaches too.
+St. Thomas also has a handful of gorgeous beaches.
 Magen's Bay is considered one of the most beautiful beaches in the nation and world.
 Sapphire Beach is another fantastic place, and it’s close to many hotels.
 Brewers Bay Beach is close to the airport and is more hidden and less populated than others.
-It’s also where I propose, so I highly recommend checking it out.
+It’s also where I proposed, so I highly recommend checking it out.

 St. John is an obvious choice if you want a private getaway location for your next holiday.
 With miles of protected parks, this island is as secluded as possible.
 You won't be disturbed by anything during your stay, save for noises from the island's wildlife.

-Saint Thomas is the commercial nerve of the USVI and features the hustle-and-bustle typical of urban areas.
+Saint Thomas is the commercial nerve of the USVI and features the typical noisy urban areas.
 While it costs less to stay here, the tradeoff is less privacy and serenity.

 Verdict: Saint John.
 When it comes to the outdoors, you can’t beat St. John.
 Saint John also beat's Saint Croix in this category.